keboola/connection-docs/components/extractors/other/airtable/index.md

 Airtable is an easy-to-use yet powerful database service that allows you to quickly create, organize, and collaborate on any project.

-This extractor allows you to fetch data from any Airtable base tables.
+This data source connector allows you to fetch data from any Airtable base tables.

 ## Prerequisites